leif-motif/skill-picker-reborn/README.md

 **Active development.** This project is intended to be feature-complete at the end of June this year.
 After that point, the app will only be updated for maintenance, and any feature requests.

 # TODO:
-- Camper assignment algorithm fix (complete but not in release)
-- Undo/Redo(?)
+- Undo/Redo
-- Saving/reloading of state
+- Saving/reloading of state (in progress)

 # Bugs, Suggestions and Contributing
 If you come across any bugs in the app, have any requests, suggestions or criticisms, open an issue on this page and I will try and address it when I can.
 I will accept any pull requests if it makes the app work better, look better, or run faster.